 Anyone can have money problems and you should not feel embarrassed to seek help and take action.
-If you have no income or cannot afford basic needs, there is help at hand – you can find your closest support service on the Ask Izzy website by clicking here.
+If you have no income or cannot afford basic needs, there is help at hand – you can find your closest support service on the Ask Izzy website.

 The first thing you should do to manage your finances is to make a realistic plan to manage your debts, seek extra funds and avoid extreme financial hardship.
 If you don’t fully understand your financial position or know where to start, you can call the National Debt Helpline on 1800 007 007 for free financial counselling.

 If you can’t pay your utilities bill or council rates, you should contact your utility provider or local Councilto negotiatea repayment option that is affordable for you.

 In response to COVID-19, the Australian Government and regulators have set out minimum standards expectedof Councils, as well as energy, water and telecommunications providerstonegotiate with people in financial hardship.

 Under these principles, you should expect the following minimum standards when negotiating with your provider: